apache/mesos/docs/configuration.md

 Either a path to a text with a single line containing <code>principal</code> and <code>secret</code> separated by whitespace.
 Or a path containing the JSON-formatted information used for one credential.
+This credential is used to identify the slave to the master.
 Path could be of the form <code>file:///path/to/file</code> or <code>/path/to/file</code>.
 Example:
 <pre><code>{